magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_alert.md

 The alert widget source is <a href="{{site.mage2000url}}app/code/Magento/Ui/view/base/web/js/modal/alert.js" target="_blank">app/code/Magento/Ui/view/base/web/js/modal/alert.js</a>

-The widget can be used for implementing alert windows for both, Admin and storefront.
+The widget can be used for implementing alert windows for both Admin and storefront.
 The design patterns for the pop-up modal windows in the Admin are described in the <a href="{{site.gdeurl}}pattern-library/containers/slideouts-modals-overlays/slideouts-modals-overalys.html#modals">Magento Admin Pattern Library, the Slide-out Panels, Modal Windows, and Overlays topic.</a>

 <h3>Contents</h3>